stappersg/vBook/src/advanced/dns.md

 | Basic status code | not given |
 | Description | The mail system was unable to determine the next hop for the message because the necessary routing information was unavailable from the directory server.
 This is useful for both permanent and persistent transient errors.
 A DNS lookup returning only an SOA (Start of Administration) record for a domain name is one example of the unable to route error.

-> Available ? how ?
-TOML ?

 ## Locating the target host

 [Section 5 of RFC5321] covers the sequence for identifying a server that accepts email for a domain.
 In essence, the SMTP client first looks up a DNS MX RR, and, if that is not found, it falls back to looking up a DNS A or AAAA RR.

 [Section 5 of RFC5321]: https://www.rfc-editor.org/rfc/rfc5321#section-5

-This mechanims has two major defects.
+This mechanim has two major defects.

 - It overloads a DNS record with an email service semantic.
 - If there are no SMTP listeners at the A/AAAA addresses, message delivery will be attempted repeatedly many times before the sending Mail Transfer Agent (MTA) gives up and: